Sub 40 Minute 10K

 2) You run out of breath quickly.
 Your mile time is already too slow to make it to sub40.
 Your 5k time is way off.

 3) Interestingly enough your 10k time is better than your 5k time would suggest.
-This possibly means that it has been a while since you have run your last 5k.
+Your 5k time is exactly half of your 10k time.
+This possibly means that it has been a while since you have run your last 5k, maybe your 5k PB was set when running your 10k race?
 If you'd run a 5k now, based on a 10k time of 43 mins my running calculator suggests you would run it in 20 min 37 secs.

 Dominique